 Sold Out until Fall 2015:

-• Balsam Fir Plug Transplants - SOLD OUT until Fall 2015, other sizes/options will be available in Fall 2014
+• Balsam Fir Plug Transplants - SOLD OUT until Fall 2015, see plug seedlings

 • Concolor Fir Plug Transplants - SOLD OUT until Fall 2015, see plug seedlings